Why should you report it?

 Dumped waste can often be contaminated.
 Not only is it harmful to the environment, water course and wildlife but it encourages vermin and, in time, can corrode or become unstable and emit toxic fumes which affect health and safety.

-The money spent on clearing up illegally dumped waste could be better spent on other services
+The money spent on clearing up illegally dumped waste could be better spent on other services.
+If you come across any fly-tipped waste in Bassetlaw please report this to us straight away using our report fly-tipping form.

 - bags of household waste;